convo-lang/pg-schema-gen/README.md

 # pg-schema-gen
-CLI tool to generate simple readable TypeScript, Zod and other schema files based on create table SQL statements.
+CLI tool to generate simple readable TypeScript, Zod and other schema files based on SQL schema files.

+pg-schema-gen is used by the [Convo-Make](https://github.com/convo-lang/convo-lang) generative build system to create schema a type files based on generated database schemas.

 Arguments: